 The rehabilitated span, which crosses the Schuylkill River between 24th and 30th streets, also will include new sidewalks, ornamental railings, a trellis structure, decorative lighting, and bicycle lanes when it reopens in mid-summer 2020.

-During work on the river bridge, Chestnut Street also will be closed to through traffic between 23rd and 24th streets - it will remain open to local traffic and emergency vehicles which will be permitted to enter from 23rd Street and travel west to buildings on the closed block.
+During work on the river bridge, Chestnut Street also is closed to through traffic between 23rd and 24th streets - it will remain open to local traffic and emergency vehicles which will be permitted to enter from 23rd Street and travel west to buildings on the closed block.
 Click here to see the vehicular, bicycle, and pedestrian detour routes.

 As the large river bridge is rehabilitated, the contractor also will continue repairs to the stone arch bridges over CSX rail lines on the east bank of the river and over 24th Street.
 Both 150-year-old bridges are being modified to strengthen their arch supports and reconstruct their masonry components.